newspeaklanguage/newspeak/README.md

 You'll also want to download CodeMirror from https://codemirror.net/.

-Place it in the top level of the primordialsoup repo.
+Place it in the top level of the newspeak repo.

-In the top level of thenewspeak repository, you should find the script build.sh.
+In the top level of the newspeak repository, you should find the script build.sh.
 It assumes Emscripten is in ~/software/emsdk/; you will want to adjust that to reflect where you have installed emscripten.